Want more recommendations for your family?

 Parents Need to Know

 Mostly smart, sometimes slack, SMART PEOPLE -- which is based on a book by Mark Jude Poirier, who also wrote the script -- refreshingly allows its characters to develop at their own pace.
 Their discoveries feel natural; their responses unforced and believable.
 It's a credit to first-time director Noam Murro who, though he makes mistakes, is able to steer his actors into portrayals that are authentic and true.
-Page is sardonic once more, but this is no Juno retread; in fact, she filmed this first.
-She ably modulates her emotions to best fit the script.
+Page is sardonic once more, but this is no Juno retread; in fact, he filmed this first.
+He ably modulates his emotions to best fit the script.
 Same for Parker, who flexes her dramatic muscles here.
 Like his character, Haden Church ingratiates himself successfully -- a potentially creepy storyline is made less so, thanks to his and Page's talent.
 And Quaid deserves praise for a complex performance.

 But there is one big quibble.
 The first half of the movie is notably more interesting than the second, maybe because the latter half moves inexorably toward a happily-ever-after ending.
 Lawrence is far more compelling -- and real -- when he's stuck, and his transformation, when it happens, seems hurried along.
 And while Quaid and Parker have a surprisingly believable chemistry, it's not clear what binds them together when their characters clearly have enough reasons to be apart.
 Perfect it's not, but Smart People is admirable enough and definitely worth a watch.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.